dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 The clock signal from the Si5351C to the LPC43xx's GP_CLKIN pin may need different passives, but the documentation on that clock input is thin (acceptable peak-to-peak voltage anyone?).

+An unpopulated footprint for a 32.768 kHz RTC crystal would be nice.
+Also break out RTC battery pins to an expansion header.

 ## USB

 Would support for host mode on the second USB PHY be useful somehow?
 This is only possible with a larger LPC43xx package that exposes the second PHY's ULPI signals.
 Unless, of course, a mere full-speed PHY is acceptable.